Positivity and convexity in incomplete cooperative games: Introduction and motivation

-Our results concern two important classes of games: \emph{convex games} and their subclass, games with even stronger properties -- \emph{positive games}.
-Let us now highlight the structure and main contributions of this paper.
+Our results concern two important classes of games: \emph{convex games} and their subclass of \emph{positive games}.
+Let us highlight the main contributions of this paper and its structure.

-\begin{itemize} \item In Section~\ref{sec:preliminaries}, we outline the necessary background of the cooperative game theory and also introduce fundamental definitions of partially defined cooperative games, both needed further in the text.

-\item Section~\ref{sec:convexity} is dedicated to convexity.
-We first study extensions of convex games in general by using the existing results in \cite{BK2018partextension}.
-Then we proceed to analyse \emph{symmetric convex} extensions.
-We characterise under which conditions an incomplete game is extendable into a symmetric convex extension, provide the range of each coalition's worth over all such possible extensions and fully describe the set of symmetric convex extensions as a set of convex combinations of its \textit{extreme games}.
-We also provide a geometrical point of view on the set of symmetric convex extensions.
+\begin{itemize} \item In Section~\ref{sec:preliminaries}, we outline the necessary background of the cooperative game theory and also introduce fundamental definitions of incomplete cooperative games, both needed further in the text. \item In Section~\ref{sec:positive-description}, we study positivity of incomplete games in general.
+We tackle questions considering extendability to a positive extension, boundedness of the set of positive extensions and provide a description of the set of positive extensions using its extreme games in case the set is bounded. \item Section~\ref{sec:positive-description-spec} is focused on three different classes with special structure of the known values.
+We analyse these classes as an application of the characterisation of extreme games from the previous section. \item Section~\ref{sec:convexity} is dedicated to convexity and to \emph{symmetric convex extensions}.
+We characterise under which conditions an incomplete game is extendable into a symmetric convex extension.
+We provide the range of each coalition's worth over all such possible extensions and fully describe the set of symmetric convex extensions as a set of convex combinations of its \textit{extreme games}.
+We also provide a geometrical point of view on the set of symmetric convex extensions. \item Section~\ref{sec:conclusion} concludes the paper by providing connections between the theory of incomplete cooperative games and cooperative interval games. \end{itemize}

-\item In Section~\ref{sec:positivity} we focus on positivity.
-We give a characterisation of non-extendability by existence of a certificate and show it can be used to decide the extendability in linear time in the number of players $N$ for incomplete games with a special structure.
-As one of our main results, we prove a characterisation of \emph{extreme games} (Theorem~\ref{thm:vertex-positive}) of the set of positive extensions and apply it for two special cases of incomplete games, obtaining a description of the extreme games, the lower game and the upper game.
-We conclude this section with our results on \emph{symmetric positive} extensions.

-\item Finally, in Section~\ref{sec:conclusion} we draw our attention to connections between the theory of partially defined cooperative games and cooperative interval games. \end{itemize}